A free chapter from my book ‘Murders, Mysteries and Misdemeanors in New York,’ available now.

 In contrast nineteen men had been hanged and forty-five electrocuted between Roxalana Druse’s hanging and Martha Place walking her last mile.
 Despite the brutality of her crime there was still some public opposition to her being electrocuted.
 Some even disputed the state’s right to electrocute her at all.
 Governor Theodore Roosevelt begged to differ, dismissing their position as “Mawkish sentimentality.”

 New York’s courts afforded her no relief.
-Frank Black, 32nd Governor of New York, had had nothing to say on her case.
-That had included granting her executive clemency.
+Frank Black, 32nd Governor of New York, had had nothing to say on her case and that included granting her executive clemency.
 His successor was none other than Theodore Roosevelt.
 If Martha hoped Roosevelt had changed his mind she was to be sorely disappointed.
 On 15 March 1899, only five days before her scheduled execution, he turned her down flat, writing:

 “The only case of capital punishment which has occurred since the beginning of my term as Governor was for wife-murder, and I refused to consider the appeals then made to me after I became convinced that the man really had done the deed and was sane.
 In that case, a woman was killed by a man, in this case, a woman was killed by another woman.
 The law makes no distinction as to sex in such a crime.
 This murder was one of peculiar deliberation and atrocity.